Code-Institute-Submissions/xhulja14-Boutique-Arion_AugResub/README.md

 ## User Stories:

-* Edola KO: " As a user i want to navigate in a simple and well structured website which will make my navigation easy and fast."
+* Edola KO: " "As a user i want to navigate in a simple and well structured website which will make my navigation easy and fast."
 * Anna : " When i buy online i like to be able to login on the website and save my details so the next time i dont need to fill them out again."
 * Kim : " I like attractive websites but simple as well , to provide me all the information needed and visual content so i know what product i will purchase."
 * Addam : " As a user i want to be able to receive confirmation email with all my order details."